Lil Tjay: Career

-2016–2019: Beginnings, record deal, and True 2 Myself
+2017–2019: Beginnings, record deal, and True 2 Myself

-In 2016, Merritt began releasing music on SoundCloud.
+In 2017, Merritt began releasing music on SoundCloud.
 "Resume", one of his first songs, was released when Merritt was 16 years old, and quickly began spreading online.

-On March 10, 2018, Merritt competed and placed first at the Coast 2 Coast LIVE NYC All Ages Edition, where his performance gained the attention of a record label A&R who was in attendance to judge the showcase.
+On March 10, 2018, Merritt competed and placed first at the NYC All Ages Edition of Coast 2 Coast LIVE, where his performance gained the attention of a record label A&R who was in attendance to judge the showcase.
 Soon after, Merritt released the single "Brothers", which became his biggest song at the time and led to him signing with Columbia Records.

-Released on YouTube in 2018, Merritt earned himself recognition through his sampling of Justin Bieber's "Baby" on his single, "None of Your Love."
+Released on YouTube in 2018, Merritt earned himself recognition through his sampling of Justin Bieber's "Baby" on his single, "None of Your Love".

 Within the first ten months of Merritt's music career, he had released five tracks that recorded over one million plays on SoundCloud.
 "Brothers", "Resume", "Goat", and "Leaked" each accumulated tens of millions of streams.
 In July 2018, Merritt worked with producer CashMoneyAP to release "None of Your Love", which also amassed tens of millions of plays.
 Merritt released his debut EP No Comparison at the end of 2018.

 In January 2019, Merritt was featured on fellow rapper Polo G's single "Pop Out", which peaked at number 11 on the Billboard Hot 100.
 In July, he was featured on boy band PrettyMuch's "Lying".
 Later that year, he released an EP titled F.N; the project's lead single, "F.N", peaked at number 56 on the Billboard Hot 100 and became his first solo charting song.
 Merritt released his debut album True 2 Myself on October 11, 2019.
 It debuted and peaked at number 5 on the US Billboard 200.
 In December, he was featured on a remix of 24kGoldn's song "Valentino".